HamamuraS/HamamuraS/README.md

 ### :coffee: Hello!
-- I'm currently enrolled in a Systems Engineering degree in Argentina.
+- I'm currently enrolled in a Systems Engineering degree in Argentina
-- [Linux coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html) is the way.
-Period. :pray:
+- I think [Linux coding style](https://www.kernel.org/doc/html/v4.10/process/coding-style.html) is the way :pray:
-- :heart: 🐈
+- I :heart: 🐈

+> _"The laypeople believe that the economy consists of peasants growing wheat, workers making clothes, and customers buying bread and underwear.
+But the experts view the economy as a mechanism for gathering data about desires and capabilities, and transforming this data into decisions._ "
+>
+> \- Yuval Noah Harari

 ---